 Your Admissions Team Specialist will complete an initial Intake Assessment to help you determine what is right for you.

 What does the aftercare program look like?

-Clients meet with an aftercare coordinator during their program to make a plan for outpatient therapy in their area.
+Clients meet with an aftercare coordinator during their program to plan outpatient therapy in their area.
 The Center also offers an extensive “Alumni Program.”

-An online Alumni portal and private Alumni Facebook groups will allow you to stay in contact with The Center for as long as you would like after you complete your program.
-There are also opportunities for telehealth, Alumni mentors and over the phone/zoom group sessions.
+An online Alumni portal and private Alumni Facebook groups will allow you to stay in contact with The Center for as long as you want after completing your program.
+There are also opportunities for Alumni telehealth, Alumni mentors, and over-the-phone/zoom group sessions.

 Our admissions team is here to help you.